thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-offline.md

    </dlentry>
     <dlentry>
       <dt>customize.sh</dt>
       <dd>This script runs as the last step in the preparation process.
-You can use it to inject deployment-specific customizations, such as enabling or disabling a corporate proxy, configuring extra SSH keys, installing extra services, and so on.</dd>
+You can use it to inject deployment-specific customizations, such as enabling or disabling a corporate proxy, configuring extra SSH keys, installing extra services, and so on.
+Additionally, you can include the <code>prepare_disks</code> script here.
+Add the following line to the <code>customize.sh</code> file: <code>sudo /usr/local/scaligent/bin/prepare_disks.sh</code>.</dd>
     </dlentry>
     <dlentry>
       <dt>hosts.sample</dt>